-As is demonstrated in Exhibit E, the subject property has no other access other than from 23rd Avenue.
-Approximately one-half of the ROW serving the property is below the top of the coastal bluff (to the west).
-As the other residences on 23 have done, the proposed access road will be constructed on the eastern edge of the ROW, as far from the coastal bluff as is possible.
-Utilities will be extended under this roadway from the existing services for the four existing residences to the new residence.
+As is demonstrated in Exhibit E, the subject property has no access other than from 23rd Avenue.
+Approximately one-half of the 23rd Avenue ROW is below the top of the coastal bluff (to the west).
+The paved road has therefore been developed in the eastern part of the right-of-way, as far as possible from the edge of the bluff.
+It runs on top of the bluff close to the top edge.
+As the other residences on 23rd have done, the paving will be extended to meet the new house and will be constructed as far from the coastal bluff as is possible.
+As is typical, utilities will be extended under the new driveway, from the end of the existing lines that serve the four existing residences, to just beyond the new residence.